-I listen to music every day and have for years now, just not feeling quite as full as I do when I give myself a good, long drink of beautiful, analog sounds in my ears.
-I’ve enveloped myself in a myriad of ways — back in L.A. it was driving Deborah with six Pioneers on board, in The Bay it’s a solitary walk after a good, long smoke.
-I tend to be monogamous, spending long spans of time with the same piece of music, albums and playlists alike.
-Sometimes I gravitate to something because I relate to it somehow, in the moment of my lived story.
-Sometimes just because it’s new and I dig it.
-Sometimes it’s so I can feel close to someone I’ve lost.
-Regardless the reason, each is a thread in the fabric that comprises what is, essentially, the soundtrack to my narrative.
+i listen to music every day and have for years now, just not feeling quite as full as I do when I give myself a good, long drink of beautiful, analog sounds in my ears. i’ve enveloped myself in a myriad of ways — back in L.A. it was driving deborah with six pioneers on board, in the bay it’s a solitary walk after a good, long smoke. i tend to be monogamous, spending long spans of time with the same piece of music, albums and playlists alike. sometimes i gravitate to a piece of music because i relate to it somehow, in the moment of my lived story. sometimes just because it’s new and i dig it. sometimes it’s so i can feel close to someone i’ve lost. regardless the reason, each is a thread in the fabric that comprises what is, essentially, the soundtrack to my narrative.

-There are The Constants: Rufus Wainwright, Letters to Cleo, & Fiona Apple, to name a few — the artists whose music reflects the things I’ve felt and feel, even who I am, at times, it’s the music that makes up my history.
-There are Those Who I thought Would Remain, But Didn’t: No Doubt immediately comes to mind, although I still do think Gwen was underrated as a songwriter.
-And then there are The Girlfriends, artists particular to that one relationship: Ben Folds, Fiona Apple, & The White Stripes, who I couldn’t listen to for months after each inevitable end.
+there are the constants: Rufus Wainwright, Letters to Cleo, & Fiona Apple, to name a few — the artists whose music reflects the things i’ve felt and feel, even who i am, at times, it’s the music that makes up my history. there are those who i thought would remain, but didn’t: No Doubt immediately comes to mind, although I still do think Gwen was underrated as a songwriter.
+And then there are the girlfriends, artists particular to that one relationship: Ben Folds, Fiona Apple, & The White Stripes, who I couldn’t listen to for months after each of those love affair’s inevitable end.

-Listen & enjoy!!
-And thank you again for following my journey down the rabbit hole.
+& thank you again for following my journey down the rabbit hole.